Tax payment difficulties

 As a taxpayer, you should organise your finances so that you can pay your tax when it is due.
 If you are having difficulties paying your tax, you should contact Revenue immediately.

-If you cannot pay your tax, you will receive a request for payment letter from Revenue.
-If you receive this letter, you should contact the telephone number listed to discuss your options.
+Where you receive a request for payment letter from Revenue and you cannot pay, you should contact the telephone number listed on the letter to discuss your options.

 - 1A – Business details

 - 2C – How the proposed repayment will be serviced

 For Phased Payment Arrangements under €5000, no supporting documentation is required at application stage, but may be sought by a Caseworker on review.

 There is further information on Revenue’s approach to tax payment difficulties in Collection of tax debts.